-It is of course impossible to legislate for "culture".
-However, under the provisions of the Health and Safety at Work etc. Act 19742, local authorities have a duty of care for the workers (whether direct or contracted out) who provide the waste collection service, and to the public affected by their operations.
+It is impossible to legislate for "culture."
+However, under the provisions of the Health and Safety at Work etc. Act 19742, local authorities owe a duty of care to the workers who participate in waste collection and recycling services, and to anyone else who could be affected by their operations.

-Corporate Manslaughter and Corporate Homicide legislation may be applied to a local authority in the event of a fatal accident, where standards fall well below those that would be expected.
+Corporate Manslaughter and Corporate Homicide legislation may be applied to a local authority in the event of a fatal accident, where standards are deemed to have fallen well below that which would have been expected.